CL0C4/CreditDefaultAnalysis/readme.md

 - 0.69 ROC-AUC Score: The model has a moderate ability to rank risks, i.e the model will assign higher-risk probability to the correct individual 69% of the time (unchanged as sorting power remains constant across thresholds)
 - 33% Accuracy: As mentioned above, this drop is to be expected as it rejects far more applicants than higher thresholds

-### Authors

-My name is [Christopher LoCascio](https://github.com/CL04A).
-I am an undergraduate student at the [University of Arkansas at Fayetteville](https://www.uark.edu/) pursuing a B.S in Computer Science and a B.A in Economics.
-This project serves as an introduction into data analytics and machine learning

 ## Software and Libraries used

 ### Python